-During the year, subsidiaries capitalised interest amounting to Baht 145 million (2021: Baht 105 million) to the land and construction under development.
-The capitalisation rates of interest are based on the borrowing costs of the specific loans, as described in Note 20 to the financial statements.
+During the year, subsidiaries capitalised interest amounting to Baht 373 million (2022: Baht 145 million) to the land and construction under development.
+The capitalisation rates of interest are based on the borrowing costs of the specific loans, as described in Note 21 to the financial statements.

-As at 31 December 2022 and 2021, the Group has mortgaged some real estate development cost as collateral against credit facilities received from banks and short-term loan from third party, guaranteed as collateral against the issuance of the debentures and at the Court.
+As at 31 December 2023 and 2022, the Group has mortgaged some real estate development cost as collateral against credit facilities received from banks and short-term loan from third parties, guaranteed as collateral at the Court.
 Their net book values are as follows:

-(0:

-Consolidated financial statements Separate
+Consolidated financial statements

-financial statements

-2022 2021 2022 2021
+2023 2022

-Net book values of real estate development
+Net book values of real estate development cost that have been

-cost that have been pledged as collateral 6,199 5,508 - -
+pledged as collateral 9,551 6,199

-Net book values of real estate development
+Net book values of real estate development cost that have been

-cost that have been guaranteed at the court - 52 - 52
+guaranteed at the court 3 -